DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 > The evolution of the world’s largest clusters has occurred over a long period of time.
 These were not planned and went unnoticed until they reached a level of activity that warranted attention.

+## Silicon Valley 2.0

-Omitted here are the volumes of work on Silicon Valley and re-creating the magic there.
-This is difficult for several reasons.
+Omitted here are the volumes of work on recreating Silicon Valley and the magic of the world's most robust tech ecosystem.

+If this topic interests you, I am writing a [book on it here][DBBook].

 ### Charts